 - It is rich in vitamin D, which makes it helpful in the absorption of calcium, especially in vegetarians.

 - The oil helps to get silky, thick hair, stronger nails, and much softer skin.

-- As it contains a sufficient amount of omega-9 fatty acids, calcium, and potassium, it provides moisture to the skin, detoxifies and cleans the skin without blocking the pores.
+- As it contains a sufficient amount of omega-9 fatty acids, calcium, and potassium, it provides moisture to the skin and detoxifies and cleans the skin without blocking the pores.

-- Hemp seed oil protects against a number of diseases including cancer and cardiovascular diseases.
+- Hemp seed oil protects against some diseases including cancer and cardiovascular diseases.

 - Hemp seed oil is also beneficial in many women’s health-related issues including premenstrual issues.

 - It is an appropriate substitute for fish oil which is often reported to be adulterated by various toxins including mercury.

 - Hemp seed oil is a natural antioxidant with amino acids and vitamin E. Unlike other oils, it does not leave a sticky taste on your tongue during consumption.

 - It provides a shield against overexposure to the sun’s harmful ultraviolet rays.
 And hence, is considered a natural sunblock.

 - The hemp seed oil has proved to be a safe consumable substance for those with intolerability for nuts, gluten, lactose, and sugar.
 Researchers have also not detected any kind of allergy from their consumption.